Do you have symptoms of estrogen dominance? Such as…

 -Excessive or scanty blood flow during periods

--Breast cancer, benign breast disease, & pre-cancerous conditions
+-Breast cancer, benign breast disease, and pre-cancerous conditions

 I think this list pretty much describes a nightmarish myriad of symptoms for any woman.
 According to Dr. Ray Peat, PhD., estrogen dominance is a leading contributor to many women specific cancers, “Benign breast disease, breast cancer and pre-cancerous conditions have been found to be associated with a progesterone deficiency and estrogen excess.”
 So keep reading and learn the causes, so you can support your body’s detoxification of estrogen for hormonal balance with diet!